Skylight Blinds vs Skylight Shades: What’s the Difference?

 • More consistent light control

-• Fewer gaps around edges
+• Fewer gaps around the edges

 • Better fabric options for heat and UV management